sul-dlss/rialto-airflow/README.md

 AIRFLOW_UID=50000
 AIRFLOW_GROUP=0
 AIRFLOW_VAR_DATA_DIR="data"
-AIRFLOW_VAR_GOOGLE_CONNECTION="google_cloud_default"
-AIRFLOW_VAR_GOOGLE_SERVICE_ACCOUNT_JSON=xxxx # the google service account JSON from vault AIRFLOW_CONN_GOOGLE_CLOUD_DEFAULT="google-cloud-platform://?keyfile_dict=${AIRFLOW_VAR_GOOGLE_SERVICE_ACCOUNT_JSON}&scope=https%3A%2F%2Fwww.googleapis.com%2Fauth%2Fdrive%2Chttps%3A%2F%2Fwww.googleapis.com%2Fauth%2Fspreadsheets&project=sul-rialto&num_retries=5"
-AIRFLOW_VAR_GOOGLE_DRIVE_ID=xxxx # this is the ID of the shared google drive that DAGs can write to (e.g. RIALTO Core Team --> Airflow-Prod )
-AIRFLOW_TEST_GOOGLE_DRIVE_ID=xxxx # this is the ID of the shared google drive called "RIALTO Core Team --> Airflow-Test" used by the tests
-AIRFLOW_TEST_GOOGLE_SHEET_ID=xxxx # this is the ID of the google sheet called "Test" in the "RIALTO Core Team --> Airflow-Test" folder used by the tests
+AIRFLOW_VAR_OPENALEX_EMAIL=rialto-service@lists.stanford.edu
+AIRFLOW_VAR_SUL_PUB_HOST: 'sul-pub-cap-uat.stanford.edu'
+AIRFLOW_VAR_HARVEST_LIMIT: 1000
 ```
 (See [Airflow docs](https://airflow.apache.org/docs/apache-airflow/2.9.2/howto/docker-compose/index.html#setting-the-right-airflow-user) for more info.)

-4. Add to the `.env` values for any environment variables used by DAGs.
+4. Add environment variables used by DAGs to the `.env` file.
 For the VMs, they will be applied by puppet.
-For localhost, you can use the following to generate secret content for your dev .env file from stage (you can also prod if you really needed to by altering where in puppet you look below):
+For localhost, you can use the following to generate secret content for your dev .env file from stage (you can also use prod if you really needed to by altering where in puppet you look below).
+For running tests, you may need to add some values as described below.

 ```
 for i in `vault kv list -format yaml puppet/application/rialto-airflow/stage | sed 's/- //'` ; do \